flyingmachine/nanoc-blog/content/programming/a-taste-of-the-lambda-calculus.md

 ((apply idenity) self_apply) => self_apply
 ```

 Make sense?
 Excellent!
-Now we can break your brain with greater
+This will let us break your brain with greater
 efficiency.
 Now pay attention, because things are about to get super
 flippin' fantastic.